lblima/react-drag-drop-pointevents/README.md

-This project is a example if how to use Point Events
+This project is a example if how to use Point Events.